Prachand07/Container-Assignment-Bakery/README.md

 **2) Advanced Filters & Sorting:** Users can browse products by category or price to easily find what they are looking for.

 **3) Admin Dashboard:** A secured backend interface allows administrators to:

-- a) Create, read, update, and delete (CRUD) orders
+- Create, read, update, and delete (CRUD) orders
-- b) Manage the full product catalog
+- Manage the full product catalog
-- c) Monitor total inventory and order activity in real-time
+- Monitor total inventory and order activity in real-time

 #### **Technical Highlights:**